Representation formula, regularity and decay of solutions for sub-diffusion type equations: Variable coefficients equations

-\end{enumerate} \end{thm} \begin{rem} We remark that Theorems \ref{thm:main} and \ref{thm:main_nhom} hold true also in the setting $[0,+\infty)\times M$, involving weighted Sobolev spaces $H^{\ell,\rho}(M)$, where $M$ is a so-called SG-manifold, a manifold with cylindrical ends, or (the interior of) an asymptotically Euclidean manifold (see, e.g., \cite[Appendix]{CD21} and \cite{Cord,ME,Schro}).
+given, modulo $C([0,+\infty),C^\infty(\R^d))$, by \eqref{eq:reprform_u_nhombis} as above. \end{enumerate} \end{theorem} \begin{remark} We remark that Theorems \ref{thm:main} and \ref{thm:main_nhom} hold true also in the setting $[0,+\infty)\times M$, involving weighted Sobolev spaces $H^{\ell,\rho}(M)$, where $M$ is a so-called SG-manifold, a manifold with cylindrical ends, or (the interior of) an asymptotically Euclidean manifold (see, e.g., \cite[Appendix]{CD21} and \cite{Cord,ME,Schro}).
 Analogously, Theorem \ref{thm:mainbis} holds true in the setting $[0,+\infty)\times M$, involving Sobolev spaces $H^{\rho}(M)$, where $M$ is a closed manifold.
-In the sequel, we give the detailed proof of Theorems \ref{thm:main} and \ref{thm:main_nhom} only, omitting the proofs of Theorem \ref{thm:mainbis}, which is completely similar, and of the results on manifolds, which follow by the main results stated in this section, reducing to the setting $[0,+\infty)\times\R^d$, by means of the usual approach based on local charts and subordinate partition of unity, compatible with the geometric setting and employed symbolic structures. \end{rem} As a first step in proving the results stated above, we apply the Laplace transform $\cL$ with respect to $t$ in \eqref{eq:CPmain}.
-Since $\Op(a)$ and $\cL$ commute (see the Appendix \ref{subs:LTandpsidos}), we derive that $U(s,x):=(\mathcal{L}(u(\cdot,x)))(s)$ solves the parameter-dependent pseudodifferential equation
+For the sake of brevity, in the sequel we give the detailed proof of Theorems \ref{thm:main} and \ref{thm:main_nhom} only, omitting the proofs of Theorem \ref{thm:mainbis}, which is completely similar, as well as the statements and the proofs of the results on manifolds, which follow by the main results stated in this section, reducing to the setting $[0,+\infty)\times\R^d$, by means of the usual approach based on local charts and subordinate partition of unity, compatible with the geometric setting and employed symbolic structures. \end{remark}

+As a first step in proving the results stated above, we apply the Laplace transform $\cL$ with respect to $t$ in \eqref{eq:CPmain}.
+Since $\Op(a)$ and $\cL$ commute (see Section 4 of \cite{CGP2}), we derive that $U(s,x):=(\mathcal{L}(u(\cdot,x)))(s)$ solves the parameter-dependent pseudodifferential equation